atkaridarshan04/Production-Ready-DevOps/haspicorp-vault/README.md

 kubectl exec -n vault -it vault-2 -- vault operator unseal <key>
 ```

-> Repeat for every with minimum 3 keys.
+> Repeat the unsealing process for each pod using a minimum of 3 different unseal keys.

 ### 8. Login To Vault
 ```bash